TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 This specific profile will allow the JumpCloud tray application to send the user notifications.

-To create a new profile, open ProfileCreator and click the [ + ] icon.
+To create a new profile, open iMazing Profile Editor and click the [ + ] icon.

 ![new profile window](images/new_profile.png)